 3. Emu Meat

 Australians can serve emu in many different ways.
-They can make it into steaks, wrap it with burger buns to create a perfect burger or roast it in a slow cooker for a delicious breakfast.
+They can make it into steaks, wrap it with burger buns to create a perfect burger, or roast it in a slow cooker for a delicious breakfast.
 There is also a type of meatloaf using ground emu instead of beef in Australia.

 4. Barbecue Snag (Thick Australian Sausage)

-Barbecue Snag usually appears in a sausage sizzle, a community event in Australia and New Zealand.
+Barbecue Snag usually appears in a sausage sizzle, a community event of grilled or barbecued items in Australia and New Zealand.
 They usually sell these snags for fundraising in this grand event.
-The term “sausage sizzle” has also been used to call the Barbecue Snag itself since the 1980s.
+Overall, they are a great choice for outdoor barbecues and social gatherings.

 5. Chicken Parmigiana